 A man in his 20s who apparently fell off the platform was injured by a regional rail train as it arrived at Suburban Station shortly after 5 a.m.
 Saturday, SEPTA spokesman Andrew Busch said.
 The man ended up under the train, Busch said.
 He was treated at Hahnemann University Hospital for minor injuries and a possible broken foot. - Jonathan Lai

 SEPTA fares will increase July 1, but the transit agency's new budget, supposed to take effect at the same time, is still undetermined.
 The SEPTA board on Thursday approved increases that will boost the bus, subway, and trolley cash fare to $2.25 from the current $2.
 The cost of a token will go to $1.80, up from the current $1.55.
 Also on July 1, Regional Rail fare zones will change, with the current seven reduced to six.
 Zone 5, which includes distant suburban stations such as Yardley, Doylestown, Malvern, and Downingtown, will be eliminated.

 June 27, 2012 |

-The last of SEPTA's Silverliner II and Silverliner III train cars, dating from the 1960s, are making their final runs this week.
+The last of SEPTA's old Silverliner II and Silverliner III train cars, dating from the 1960s, are making their final runs this week.
 The two cars, the last remnants of a fleet of 75, will be taken out of service Friday evening, a day before a federal waiver of handicapped-accessibility rules expires.
-They will spend their final days on SEPTA's shortest Regional Rail line, shuttling between Suburban Station and Cynwyd.
-SEPTA has been gradually replacing its oldest cars with new Silverliner V cars for the last 20 months, as new cars arrive from the Hyundai-Rotem Corp.
+They will spend their final days on SEPTA's shortest regional rail line, shuttling between Suburban Station and Cynwyd.
+SEPTA has been gradually replacing its oldest cars with new Silverliner V cars for the past 20 months, as new cars arrive from the Hyundai-Rotem Corp.